MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Authenticating-Users-with-Azure-Active-Directory.md

 > [!IMPORTANT]
 >  The single sign-on means that users are still signed in to Azure AD when they sign out from [!INCLUDE[navnow](includes/navnow_md.md)], unless they close all browser windows.
 However, if a user selected the **Keep me signed in** field when they signed in, they are still signed in when they close the browser window.
 To fully sign out from Azure AD, the user must sign out from each application that uses Azure AD, including [!INCLUDE[navnow](includes/navnow_md.md)] and SharePoint.
 >
->  We recommend that you provide guidance to your users for signing out of their account when they’re done, so that you can keep your [!INCLUDE[navnow](includes/navnow_md.md)] deployment more secure.
+>  We recommend that you provide guidance to your users for signing out of their account when they're done, so that you can keep your [!INCLUDE[navnow](includes/navnow_md.md)] deployment more secure.

 ## See Also
  [Users and Credential Types](Users-and-Credential-Types.md)